-In the past year, macOS, Windows, Android, Safari, Chrome, and Firefox have announced support for developer opt-in to a user-set dark style preference. iOS is guaranteed to follow.
+In the past year or so, macOS, Windows, Android, iOS, Safari, Chrome, and Firefox have announced support for or released developer opt-in to a user-set dark style preference.
 It’s time for the FreeDesktop to catch up.

 OS-wide dark styles are hard.
 For ages you’ve been able to forcibly change out the system style on GTK, KDE, Android and Windows with something that’s dark by default instead of light, but this causes issues when apps don’t expect it (since the default is typically light).
 For a time, GNOME even provided a hack via Tweaks that overrode an environment variable to force the dark variant on apps, as if the apps themselves had opted in.
 This had the same issues.
 Consequently, dark styles have typically been relegated to the app’s decision — if it’s a media app, made for dark environments, etc, then it can choose to ask for a dark style.
 Users who wished to override the system-wide stylesheet in an effort to save their eyes or better match their environments were either out of luck or left with a mess of broken apps.